jacobyan0/jacobyan0.github.io/people.md

 &nbsp;

 Erik Huang is a PhD student at Northwestern University in Transportation Systems Analysis and Planning.
-He received his B.S in Civil Engineering at the University of Florida.
+He received his B.S. in Civil Engineering at the University of Florida.
 His research interests lie in shared mobility, public transit, and transportation equity.

 <br/>
 <br/>